leutiankane-Rimworld/LK-Human-Plus-XenoType/README.md

 ---Adds Regeneration gene if Star Wars Xenotypes mod is installed.

----Adds a Starting scenario based on crash landed vanilla scenario with this xenotype, (if Tabula Rasa mod is installed)and grants you reinforcements every 3 days up to a max of 12 colonists.
+---Adds a Starting scenario based on crash landed vanilla scenario with this xenotype, if Tabula Rasa mod is installed  grants you reinforcements every 3 days up to a max of 12 colonists.

 ---All Xenogenes are now Endogenes now so they're inheritable.